linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 The preceding discussion showed that the long forward contract and outright purchase of the physical S&R index are essentially the same once we take time value of money into account.
 Buying the physical index is like entering into the forward contract and simultaneously investing 1000 in a zero-coupon bond.
 We can see this same point graphically by using a payoff diagram where we include a zero-coupon bond.

-Suppose we enter into a long S&R index forward position, and at the same time purchase a  $1000 zero-coupon bond, which will pay$ 1020 after 6 months.
+Suppose we enter into a long S&R index forward position, and at the same time purchase a  \$1000 zero-coupon bond, which will pay\$ 1020 after 6 months.
 (This was alternative 1 in the previous section.)
 Algebraically, the payoff to the forward plus the bond is

 $$
 \begin{array}{l} \text {F o r w a r d} + \text {b o n d} = \underbrace {\text {S p o t p r i c e a t e x p i r a t i o n} - \$ 1 0 2 0} _ {\text {F o r w a r d p a y o f f}} + \underbrace {\$ 1 0 2 0} _ {\text {B o n d p a y o f f}} \\ = \text {S p o t} \\ \end{array}